 Creative Problem Solving Strategies

-Before implementing any problem solving strategy, make sure you’ve identified the real problem.
-To use creative problem solving techniques, we must understand creative thinking.
+the real problem.
+To use creative problem solving techniques, we must

-Creative thinking is allowing our imaginations to feed off our memory, and knowledge, to cause one idea to lead to another, otherwise known as the "association of ideas."
+and knowledge, to cause one idea to lead to another, otherwise known as the

 The key factors needed for creative thinking are: